humzamalik42/Python-Projects-Certificates/netflix movies project/README.md

 1. Investigating Netflix Movies.py: Python code to complete the project.

-2. INVESTIGATING NETFLIX MOVIES PROJECT: PDF document that shows instructions and dataset I was working with.
+2. INVESTIGATING NETFLIX MOVIES PROJECT.pdf: PDF document that shows instructions and dataset I was working with.